leandrolauren/Confirmation-Public/README.md

 | **User Authentication** | Implemented using JavaScript and React. |
 | **Real-time Updates** | Utilizes WebSockets for real-time data updates. |

+## Endpoints

+### Confirmation Router

+- **POST /confirm**: Endpoint to submit a birthday party confirmation.
+    - Request Body: JSON containing `name`, `email`, `phone` and `confirmation_status`.
+    - Response: JSON with confirmation details.

+- **GET /confirmations**: Endpoint to retrieve all confirmations.
+    - Response: JSON array of all confirmation records.

+## Real-time Updates

+- **WebSocket /ws/updates**: WebSocket endpoint for real-time updates on confirmations.
+    - Clients can connect to receive updates whenever a new confirmation is submitted.

+## Contribution

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

 ## Prerequisites

 * Python 3.x installed on your system